-Employee & Management Relations (E&MR) in the Office of Human Resources (OHR) provides the Facilitated Conversations Program to encourage supervisors and employees to work together to resolve their differences.
+The Employee & Management Relations (E&MR) Office provides the Facilitated Conversations Program to encourage supervisors and employees to work together to resolve their differences.
 The University values open and respectful communication among supervisors and employees, and through this program the University provides a venue for parties to talk freely and openly about their needs, interests, opinions, and point of view while addressing mutual concerns.

 A facilitated conversation is a structured conversation with two or more university employees, managers, or both, designed to help parties find acceptable solutions regarding a communication or work issue.
 E&MR assigns trained University employees for all facilitated conversations.

 The Facilitated Conversations Program is available to all university employees for addressing workplace issues.